-The bone mineral density is the amount of mineral mass in a determined bone volume.
-It plays a key role in the health and resistance of the tissue.
+What is bone mineral density?
+It is the amount of mineral mass found in a given volume of bone and is a cornerstone of the health and strength of the tissue.

 Sources